Dyang0/Certified-in-Cybersecurity-CC/README.md

 - Display my commitment to this field and my overall interest in security.

 ## My Experience:
-It was a great intro certification where I am able to reference notes and my apply my knowledge in projects.
+It was a great intro certification where I am able to reference notes and apply my knowledge in projects.
 As a ISC2 member, I have access to resources and a social network to further my career.

 # Certificate:
 ![image](https://github.com/Dyang0/Certified-in-Cybersecurity-CC-/assets/70818105/d0bfbdc5-fad0-41f3-9fbb-e94ce58c348a)